IMPORT

 • Importing from a CSV file is the fastest way to import data into Exasol.

-• In case of an IMPORT from JDBC or CSV sources, decimals are truncated if the target data type has less precision than the source data type.
+• When importing from JDBC or CSV sources, decimals are truncated if the target data type has less precision than the source data type.

 • The IMPORT statement runs in parallel on multiple nodes, which means that row packets arrive in no particular order.
 Ordering is therefore not guaranteed when using IMPORT, even if the source query contains an ORDER BY clause.

-• Import statements can also be used within SELECT queries.
-For more information, see SELECT.
+• Import statements can be used within SELECT queries.
+See also the examples in IMPORT.

 • For more information about ETL processes, see ETL in Exasol.